opentelekomcloud/docker-machine-opentelekomcloud/README.md

 2. Run `make build && sudo make install`, driver for linux will be built and copied to `/usr/local/bin`

 #### Using built binary
-Already built driver for both Linux and Windows distributions can be found in [releases section](https://github.com/opentelekomcloud/docker-machine-opentelekomcloud/releases)
+An already built driver for both Linux and Windows distributions can be found in [releases section](https://github.com/opentelekomcloud/docker-machine-opentelekomcloud/releases)

 You will have to copy driver to directory in `PATH` so `docker-machine` would be able to find it

 ### Usage

+`docker-machine-opentelekomcloud` can be used either as Rancher node driver or as stand-alone Docker Machine driver

+#### Stand-alone

 `OpenTelekomCloud` driver processes existing `clouds.yaml` files to authenticate in OTC